1925 Far Eastern Championship Games

 The 1925 Far Eastern Championship Games was the seventh edition of the regional multi-sport event, contested between China, Japan and the Philippines, and was held from 17 to 22 May in Manila, the Philippines.
 A total of eight sports were contested over the course of the five-day event.

+The Philippines are the general champions.

 China won the football tournament for a sixth consecutive time.